skiadas/TheoryCompCourse/midterm1_study_guide.md

-# Midterm 1 Study Guides
+# Midterm 1 Study Guide

 The test covers all the material discussed so far up to and including section 5.1 and homeworks 1 through 3.
 The following set of questions is meant to help guide your study and is not meant to be exhaustive of all the possibilities.

 1. Be able to write a SISO Python program that performs simple prescribed tasks (the `isPrime` and `lengthGreaterThan10` kinds of programs).
-2. Describe the intented behavior of the programs named `yesOnString`, `notYesOnSelf`.
+2. Describe the intended behavior of the programs named `yesOnString`, `notYesOnSelf`.
 Then:
     - Prove that the program `notYesOnSelf` cannot exist.
     - Show how we can write the program `notYesOnSelf` by using `yesOnString` as a helper.
     - Explain why `yesOnString` cannot exist.